Looking for a Used M-Class in your area?

 Owners like the way the M-Class SUVs drive and give them good marks for their attractive looks, solid ride, and quiet, comfortable cabin.
 Owners also like the M-Class' handling and safety features, although some find the M-Class heavy for a midsize SUV.
 Most like the seven-speed shifter, although some owners find fault with the placement of certain controls, such as the cruise control and turn signal stalk.
 Some also find the steering overly sensitive.
 Fuel economy gets mixed comments.
 Some are satisfied with gas mileage, and others find it inadequate.
 The biggest knock on the M-Class concerns its price, especially with added options.
 Some owners have actually decided against some options, such as the navigation system, due to their high cost.
 In addition, some find the interior controls overly complicated.

-Talk about the 2009 Mercedes-Benz M-Class
+Cars compared to 2009 Mercedes-Benz M-Class